Important Information - Introduction of Service Charge

 Once your Pre-Travel Questionnaire has been returned and assessed by the Nurse, one of our receptionists will contact you to arrange a suitable appointment time, tailored to the exact requirements of your travel plans.
 Please allow at least 6 weeks before your date of travel and your first appointment, as any vaccinations that you require will take time to become effective, and we may need to order in some of the less-frequently-used vaccines.
 This may mean that you require a series of appointments in order to receive all the injections that you need.
 If you require malaria prevention (prophylaxis), the Nurse will advise you about this during your first appointment.

 If your travel plans are especially complex and lengthy, if you have very complicated medical problems, or if your date of travel is between 3 and 6 weeks away, you may be directed to the Specialist Travel Clinic at the Western General Hospital, so please bear this in mind when planning your trip.
+If this is necessary, we will of course refund our £20 service charge in full.

 If you are planning to travel in less than 3 weeks to anywhere outside of Europe, Australia or the USA, it is too late to use our service, so please make an urgent appointment with a Specialist Travel Clinic, such as that at the Western General Hospital.